Home again with a shorter bucket list

 “Sweeney Todd” is macabre but with a twist or three that make it highly entertaining although not for every adult and certainly not for youngsters.
 Stephen Sondheim’s music is yet another bonus for an entertaining night of theater.
 For tickets, call 941-351-8000 or visit: asolorep.org.

+“Honk,’ on the other hand, is a delight for children of all ages as the little duckling learns that it is not so awful to be different.
+For tickets, call 941-488-1115 or visit: venicestage.com

-About my bucket list -- anyone who knows me knows how much I love living in Venice.
-Yet, I do miss seeing the tulips and daffodils which signal the beginning of spring in the north.
-I planted hundreds of those bulbs over the years when I lived in Ohio.
+About my bucket list — anyone who knows me knows how much I love living in Venice.
+Yet, I do miss seeing the tulips and daffodils which signal the beginning of sprig in the North.
+I planted hundreds of those bulbs over the years.
 Now, thanks to what I have learned at Marie Selby Botanical Gardens and from area master gardeners and area nurseries like MRT and Hazeltine, I have other signs of spring like new blooms on my frangi pangi trees and plenty of blooms on my miniature hibiscus shrubs and related hibiscus trees.

-My daughter, Heidi, and I took hundreds of photos at The Keukenhof.
-I share a few above for those who miss springtime in the north and for those who also may have The Keukenhof on their bucket lists.

-Happily, I was back in time for last Thursday's unveiling of the wonderful model of the old Venice Circus Arena which was crafted by master model builder Bill Dovel.
+Happily I returned in time for the recent unveiling of the wonderful model of the old Venice Circus Arena, which was crafted by master model builder Bill Dovel.
 Created for the Venice Circus History Museum, the model will be installed in a former Ringling Bros. and Barnum & Bailey Circus railroad car to be placed at the Venice Train Depot.
-The car is at UniGlide in Venice for needed restoration work, which hopefully will be done soon so that we can get on with completing the interior, and which will feature the arena model in the main room as well as displays honoring some of the area's top circus performers.
+The car is at UniGlide in Venice for needed restoration work which hopefully will be done soon, so that we can get on with completing the interior and which will feature the arena model in the main room as well as displays honoring some of the area’s top circus performers.

-Watch this section for more about the heroine of the Triangle Inn.
-She spends so much time in her office on the second floor that too many people never get to meet her.
+Watch this section for more about Rhonda, the heroine of the Triangle Inn.
+Rhonda spends so much time in her office on the second floor that too many people never get to meet her.
 Watch this space.
+You will finally get to meet her.

 Post a comment as